55: No Such Thing As Samurai Nail Clippers

 And it's called a wetting agent, and it's to make water wetter.

-Did someone notice that it was going really slowly out of the pipe and sort of hanging around?
-And how much faster does it go?
+Did someone notice that it was going really slowly out of the pipe and sort of hanging around and how much faster does it go?
+Well,

-Well, they use it in oil as well and in the Alaskan pipeline they put this stuff in and it reduces pumping costs by up to 50%.
+they use it in oil as well and in the Alaskan pipeline they put this stuff in and it reduces pumping costs by up to 50%

 It's amazing.
 Yeah.

-So when it's the first time they used this stuff, there were puddles of it around and the firefighters were complaining that it was slipping on the puddles because it was so wet.
+So when it's the first time they used this stuff, there were puddles of it around and the firefighters were complaining they were slipping on the puddles because it was so wet.

 Quick step in one of those puddles of water for stability.